 - Click Create Notebook.
 The notebook opens in your project.

 - Return to your notebook from the Assets tab of your project and click the pencil icon to edit it.
-In the More menu , select Import Project Token.
+In the More menu , select Insert Project Token.
 This adds your authorization token in a hidden cell.

-- From the main home Navigation Menu, select Manage > Access (IAM) > IBM Cloud API keys.
+- From the main home Navigation Menu, select Administer > Access (IAM) > API keys.
 Create and copy your API key.